 - Meal allowances for overtime services

 - Payments made by a third party such as a group insurance carrier in case of disability

-- Employer-provided compensation package, like company cars, work-related travel, perks for discounted services or memberships, and free tickets to non-work-related events.
+- The employer-provided compensation package, like company cars, work-related travel, perks for discounted services or memberships, and free tickets to non-work-related events.

 - Employer share to retirement, meal allowance in the cafeteria, and other similar programs

 The expected loss rate is pegged at $100 for each classification code based on the type of business and job description.
-Classification codes which have a higher premium rate are also expected to have a higher expected loss rate and vice versa.
+Classification codes with a higher premium rate are also expected to have a higher loss rate and vice versa.

 The lifespan of a business is also a factor considered in determining the EMR.
 However, only the data from the last three years are used in computing for eligibility.
-New businesses are normally given a modification rate of 1.0.
+New companies are customarily given a modification rate of 1.0.

-Lowering your EMR: The key to improving your rating and lowering your premium effectively
+Lowering your EMR: The key to improving your rating and reducing your premium effectively

 First and foremost, you will want to learn about any procedures for best practices your company is not following.
-That way you can prevent hazards and injuries when you prioritize workplace safety for your employees.
+That way, you can prevent hazards and injuries when prioritizing workplace safety for your employees.
 If you do not have one yet, devise a simple checklist or put visual reminders like posters across the company for a start.

 Learn from your mistakes.
 If you have been in the business for some time, note that records used for assessing your EMR are within the last three years of your operations.
-Make sure proper auditing, recommendation, and action plans are put in place and followed.
-You would need to have a plan to manage injuries and workmans comp claims as well.
-Make sure to document all the changes you have made and forward a summary to your insurer.
+Ensure proper auditing, recommendation, and action plans are put in place and followed.
+You would need to have a plan to manage injuries and workman’s comp claims.
+Document all the changes you have made and forward a summary to your insurer.